cwchentw/lightweight-cms/content/basic-usage.md

 Send us a pull request.
 We will review your code, merging it if proper.
 Even your code is not accepted, we may still modify mdcms according to your intention.

-If you are busy, send us [an issue](https://github.com/cwchentw/mdcms/issues) instead.
+If you are busy, open [a dicussion](https://github.com/cwchentw/mdcms/discussions) or send us [an issue](https://github.com/cwchentw/mdcms/issues) instead.